Strategic Misalignment Has Symptoms Before It Has Consequences.

 The StrategicOS™ Strategy-to-Execution Translation Unit

-The Strategy-to-Execution Translation Unit is a temporary senior leadership layer built for the gap between what the business needs now and what the organization can formally approve later.
+The Strategy-to-Execution Translation Unit, led by Chris Cureton, is a resource-expanding layer built for the gap between what your business needs now and what it may bring in-house later.

 The unit steps in to translate strategic intent into clear priorities, coordinated workstreams, usable language, and execution direction across product, marketing, sales, vendors, and internal teams.